 gsloth init openrouter

-environment variable or edit your configuration file and set up your key.
+Make sure you either define OPEN_ROUTER_API_KEY environment variable or edit your configuration file and set up your key.

 cd ./your-project